-Edward ('Ed') Bowie, Non-Executive Director (Independent) & Chair of the Board of Directors
+Edward ('Ed') Bowie, Non-Executive Director (Independent) & Chair of the Board of Directors Ed was appointed a director of Cora in 2019 and later that year took up the role of Chair of the Board.

 Ed has over 25 years' experience within the wider natural resources industry.
 He started his career with SAMAX Gold in Tanzania before going on to work in equity research, corporate finance roles, and then serving as fund manager for Altus Capital Limited's two mining funds.
 More recently he served as Head of Business Development at London-listed Amara Mining plc, managing the process that led to the company's acquisition, and then Head of Business Development at Brazilian gold producer Serabi Gold plc.
 Ed is currently Chief Executive Officer and a director at Beowulf Mining plc (AIM:BEM; Spotlight:BEO).